On Hecke and asymptotic categories for a family of complex reflection groups: Some sln combinatorics

 This is a folk result, and can, for example, be explicitly found in \cite[Section 3]{Ka-traces}.
 Recall that these are plane curves generated by following a point on a circle of radius $1$ that rolls within a circle of radius $\rank$.
-Here are the pictures:
+Here are the pictures (thoughout, we identify the plane with complex numbers):

 To be completely explicit, let $\rank=4$ and $\level=2$.
-The common roots of the Chebyshev-like polynomials are:
+The points in the corresponding Koornwinder variety are:

 We have the following plot of the first coordinates: